UCF/Site-Selector-Theme/readme.markdown

 ## Development

 This theme relies on Twitter's Bootstrap framework.
+Bootstrap is a CSS framework that uses LESS to programatically develop stylesheets.
 UCF's fork of the Bootstrap project (http://github.com/UCF/bootstrap/) is added as submodule in static/bootstrap.

-To compile bootstrap:
+### Setup
+** Note: This theme uses a version of Bootstrap whose package requirements result in Bootstrap's CSS files compiling to empty files.
+Follow the steps below completely to install the packages so that the `make` command works correctly. (https://github.com/twitter/bootstrap/issues/8088) **

+0. If they're not already installed on your machine, install node and npm for node-related package management.
 1. If this is a brand new clone, run `git submodule update --init static/bootstrap` from the theme's root directory.
-2. If they are not already installed, install the dependencies in the Developers section of the Boostrap README
-3. Checkout the latest tag of Bootstrap from the static/bootstrap directory.
-If you're developing a theme off of Generic and need to make changes to the default Bootstrap .less files, create a new branch of the Bootstrap fork for your theme and check it out.
-4. Run `make bootstrap` from the static/bootstrap directory to compile the files into static/bootstrap/bootstrap.
-If you've created a new Bootstrap branch, be sure to push the compiled files back up to that branch (this must be done from the static/bootstrap directory.)
+2. Navigate to static/bootstrap, then run `npm install` to install necessary dependencies for building Bootstrap's .less files.
+These packages are excluded in the submodule .gitignore.
+3. Navigate to the submodule's node_modules/recess folder, and open **package.json**.
+Under 'dependencies', update 'less' from '>= 1.3.0' to '1.3.3' and save.
+Delete node_modules/ from within the recess directory.
+4. From the recess directory, run `npm install`.
+5. Navigate back to the root bootstrap directory and remove the compiled bootstrap directory, if it exists.

+### Compiling
+Once the setup instructions above have been completed, you can compile modified .less files from the root bootstrap directory with `make bootstrap`.
+Compiled files will save to a new directory 'bootstrap' within the root directory (static/bootstrap/bootstrap/).

 ## Important files/folders: